 About

-Welcome to matthewparker.net the official site for award winning director, actor, teacher and theatre maker Matthew Parker.
+Welcome to matthewparker.net; the official site for Theatre Director Matthew Parker.

 He has a passion for bringing his vivid visual imagination and physical approach to his storytelling and relishes a collaborative process, creating highly theatrical, detailed work, rich in emotion and with a tight connection to the audiences heartbeat.